sweetrpg/lootparcels-foundryvtt/README.md

 * Cypher System
 * Shadow of the Weird Wizard
+* Shadow of the Demon Lord
+* The One Ring, 2nd edition

 If you would like to see a system added, please open an [issue](https://github.com/sweetrpg/lootparcels-foundryvtt/issues).